nverchev/drytorch/README.md

 ![image info](drytorch_logo.png)
 Following the Don't Repeat Yourself principles, this library offers:
 - Functionalities for a wide range of machine-learning applications.
-- Modularity allows you to easily build project-specific classes and data type.
+- Modularity helps you build project-specific classes and data types.
 - Decoupling external trackers and loggers from the training cycle.
 - Design uses independent experiment scopes to actively encourage best practice.